 Correction: The car was parked there as a road block, then the driver got out in case the car gets rammed.
 Normal safety procedure.

-Correction: DVD artwork is not part of the film, and not a valid mistake.
+Correction: Cover artwork is not part of the film, and not a valid mistake.

 Corrected entry: At Bob's Country Bunker, Bob said that the band had consumed $300 worth of beer.
 Estimating $2 for a bottle of beer, this would mean the group of 10 men drank 150 beers among them - more than enough to get them seriously drunk.
 Despite this, everyone seemed to be completely sober during their after-show conversation in the parking lot.